James T. Nulty: Business career

 He began working for William and Harvey Rowland and was promoted to the position of metal roller.
 While working at Rowlands, he invented a railroad spike and a two-piece rail which doubled as an electrical power line conduit and short grounding system (U.S. Patent No. 372,273).
 The two-piece rail was sold to the Johnstown Railway Company in 1888.

 In 1882, Nulty established a funeral home business in the Frankford section of Philadelphia.

 As an embalmer, Nulty was the inventor of the "Derma" formula embalming process that was used by undertakers throughout the nation at the turn of the 20th century.

 The Nulty family continues to operate the Nulty Funeral Home business.

 Political career

 He was elected to the Pennsylvania Senate for the 8th district and served from 1913-1914.
 During his legislative tenure, Nulty served on Senate committees for Military Affairs, Public Supply of Light, Heat and Water and Education.

-He died in Philadelphia and is interred at the Saint Dominic Church Cemetery in the Torresdale neighborhood in Philadelphia.